ashim-nepal/Python-in-100-Days/README.md

 ## Support

-For support, email at nepalashim90@gmail.com
+For support and any other queries, email at nepalashim90@gmail.com